1.2. Install on Windows¶

 Click Next until you get to the Select Components step.
 Here you get the option to select which parts of the Qt SDK you wish to install, shown below.
-Only Qt Creator (default, can not be unchecked) and MinGW (latest version) from the Tools section are necessary.
+Only Qt Creator (default, can not be unchecked) and MinGW (64-bit, 7.3.0) from the Tools section are necessary.
 The debugger is recommended.

 - Step 5: Complete the installation